 Apprenticeships

-Our Nursing Apprenticeships Degree offers professional routes into mental health or learning disability nursing through an apprenticeship route.
-This entails a with a mixture of on-the-job training and academiclearning in line with NMC standards
+Our nursing apprenticeship degrees offer professional routes into mental health nursing through an apprenticeship route.
+This entails a with a mixture of on-the-job training and academiclearning in line with NMC standards.

 What are the benefits?